Gravitational Instantons and special geometry: Introduction

 As mentioned above, the Euclidean Kerr instanton is the Wick-rotated version of the Lorentz\-ian Kerr black hole metric.
 In other words, the complexification of the Euclidean Kerr instanton contains a regular Lorentzian real section.
 However, a Ricci flat Riemannian four-manifold has this property only if the self dual and anti-self dual parts of the Weyl tensor have the same algebraic type, cf. \cite{1977RpMP...11..197R}, see also \cite{1977IJTP...16..663W}.
 This yields the following corollary to Theorem \ref{thm:main-intro} that answers a question raised in \cite{2011PhLB..703..359C,2015PhRvD..91l4005C}, see also \cite[p.
 9]{2018JHEP...02..008B} for an argument based on Ernst potentials. \begin{cor} Let $(\cM,g_{ab})$ be in the Chen-Teo family of gravitational instantons.
 The complexification of $(\cM, g_{ab})$ does not contain a real Lorentzian section. \end{cor}

 In view of Theorem \ref{thm:main-intro}, all known examples of gravitational instantons are Hermitian.
 As mentioned above, there is a classification of hyperk\"ahler instantons.
 Further, there is a classification of compact Hermitian-Einstein four-manifolds \cite{MR2899877}.
 An important step in the proof of the just mentioned classification result is to show that the symmetry group of compact Hermitian-Einstein four-manifolds contains a 2-torus.
-This holds for all known Hermitan, non-K\"ahler gravitational instantons, i.e. Euclidean Kerr, Chen-Teo, or Taub-bolt.
+This holds for all known Hermitan, non-K\"ahler gravitational instantons, i.e. Euclidean Kerr, Chen-Teo, Taub-bolt, or Taub-NUT with the orientation opposite to the hyperk\"ahler orientation.
 Further, it has recently been proved by Biquard and Gauduchon \cite{Biquard:private} that a Hermitan, non-K\"ahler ALF instanton whose isometry group contains a 2-torus, must be on the just mentioned list of examples.
 This motivates the following conjecture. \begin{conj} Let $(\cM, g_{ab})$ be a Hermitian, non-K\"ahler, ALF gravitational instanton.
-Then $(\cM, g_{ab})$ is one of Euclidean Kerr, Chen-Teo, or Taub-bolt. \end{conj}
+Then $(\cM, g_{ab})$ is one of Euclidean Kerr, Chen-Teo, Taub-bolt, or Taub-NUT with the orientation opposite to the hyperk\"ahler orientation. \end{conj}

 Recall that all known examples of compact Ricci flat spaces have special holonomy.
 The conjecture that this is true for any compact Ricci-flat space has been called the Besse conjecture, see \cite[p.
 19]{MR2371700}, \cite[Remark 1.2]{botvinnik1999rigidly}.
 Although attempts have been made to construct compact Ricci flat four-manifolds that do not have special holonomy, cf. \cite{brendle2017gluing} and references therein, these have not been successful.
 The analog of the Besse conjecture for gravitational instantons would be the statement that all gravitational instantons are Hermitian.
 We therefore ask the following \begin{question} Are there non-Hermitian gravitational instantons? \end{question}